mtisza1/vector_read_removal/README.md

 * `--gzip-level` Gzip compression level for outputs (default: 6)
 * `--log` Path to log file (default: `<out_prefix>.log`)
 * `--log-level` Logging verbosity (DEBUG/INFO/WARNING/ERROR)

+Each run also writes `<out_prefix>_primary_alignments.csv`, containing the number of primary alignments observed for every reference sequence with at least one primary hit.

 ## Behavior
 * Aligns paired FASTQs to the reference with minimap2 (`-a -x sr`).